tomasbanik/zmok-io.github.io/docs/front-running.md

 /** Signs the given transaction data and sends it.
 Abstracts some of the details of
   * buffering and serializing the transaction for web3.
-  * @returns A promise of an object that emits events: transactionHash, receipt, confirmaton, error */ const sendRawTransaction = txData =>
+  * @returns A promise of an object that emits events: transactionHash, receipt, confirmation, error */ const sendRawTransaction = txData =>
   // get the number of transactions sent so far so we can create a fresh nonce